Dark matter from a complex scalar singlet: The role of dark CP and other discrete symmetries: The complex scalar singlet Lagrangian and its symmetries

 where $\mathcal{L}_{{\rm SM}}$ includes the SM potential, $V_{{\rm SM}}$, in Eq.~\eqref{eq:sm-potential}, and $V(H,S)$ contains all the interactions of the new complex scalar $S$.
 In the complex parametrization, the symmetry of the kinetic term is $S\rightarrow e^{i\alpha}S$ and $S\rightarrow S^{*}$, namely, $U(1)$ times a reflection, which can be identified with a ``dark'' charge conjugation, or ``dark'' CP (DCP) since the kinetic term of the scalar also preserves parity.

 If the $U(1)$ global symmetry is preserved by the Lagrangian but is spontaneously broken by the vacuum, there will be an exactly massless Goldstone boson and, of course, no DM candidate (it would contribute, though, to dark radiation).
 Therefore, if there is spontaneous symmetry breaking (SSB), in order to have a DM candidate we need both DCP conservation and, at least, one term that breaks explicitly the $U(1)$.
 In this work, we are interested in this scenario.
-If the explicit symmetry breaking is much smaller than the VEV of $S$, the lightest of the scalars will be a PNGB which will be the DM candidate.
-This limit will be studied in Sec.~\ref{sec:pGB-limit}.
+If the explicit symmetry breaking is much smaller than the VEV of $S$, the lightest of the scalars is a PNGB and can be the DM candidate.
+This limit is studied in Sec.~\ref{sec:pGB-limit}.